pacoispaco/paulcohen.se/content/blog/updating-firmware-in-the-om1-camera.md

 My starting point was [this instruction page from OM system](https://learnandsupport.getolympus.com/updating-your-digital-camera-or-lens).
 In the video on that page he mentions that you need to first do the first update, then the second.
 When I updated I was only presented with the ability to do the second update directly, and that worked fine for me.

-I did my upgrade on a Windows 11 Pro machine.
+I did my update on a Windows 11 Pro machine.
 Although I'm describing how I did it, I'm writing the steps in imperative mode.

 1. Install [**OM Workspace**](https://support.olympus-imaging.com/owdownload) and make sure you have the latest version installed.
 2. Make sure your user account has administrator priviledges, otherwise you will not be able to update the firmware.